 A snowblower is a helpful piece of equipment that keeps your pathways free of snow for your safety.
 What good is a snowblower when it doesn’t blow snow?
 Without a working snowblower, you’ll have to rely on a snow shovel and your physical strength to do the heavy lifting.

-A Toro snowblower won’t blow snow when the chute is clogged, the auger is jammed, the shear pins are broken, the belt is worn, the belt has fallen off, the impeller is frozen or the impeller is damaged.
+A Toro snowblower won’t throw snow when the chute is clogged, the auger is jammed, the shear pins are broken, the belt is worn, the belt has fallen off, the impeller is frozen or the impeller is damaged.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.